ShubhamUpadh/HuffmanEncoder/readme.txt

 Progress
 1. Frequency dict made
-2. I'm making the Heap
+2. I've made the Heap
+3. I've made the code dicitonary
+4. I'm encoding the file now

 Learnings
 1. There will be no case where a = 00 and g = 001, because all the nodes are leaf nodes.
 Hence,